BRIEF BIOGRAPHICAL SKETCH

 He has conducted extensive multisite evaluation research on local, state, and national levels.
 David's multisite work has been primarily in urban settings.
 He conducted a three year national evaluation of dropout programs for the Department of Education, two year $15 million Hewlett Packard Digital Village project, three year academic distress project for the Arkansas Department of Education, eight year Tobacco Prevention Empowerment Evaluation for the Arkansas Department of Health, and numerous projects for the Knight Foundation, including the Digital Media Center.
 In addition, he served as the Director of an Anti-poverty Program.
 He has also conducted research on migrant and bilingual education programs.
 David has taught in an inner -city high school, two Hebrew schools, and in various university settings.
 Although he is recognized for his contributions to the development of ethnographic evaluation, his most recent efforts have focused on developing empowerment evaluation -- to help people help themselves.
 He has used this approach throughout the world including: Australia, Brazil, Ethiopia, Finland, Israel, Japan, Korea, Mexico, Nepal, New Zealand, South Africa, Spain, Thailand, United Kingdom, and the United States.

 David was awarded the American Educational Research Association's Research in Evaluation Distinguished Scholar Award and the Outstanding Higher Education Professional Award.
-He has been elected a fellow of the American Anthropological Association and the Society for Applied Anthropology.
+He has been presented with the President's Award and elected a fellow of the American Anthropological Association and a fellow of the Society for Applied Anthropology.
 He received the Lazarsfeld Award for Evaluation Theory and the Myrdal Award for Evaluation Practice - the American Evaluation Association's highest honors.
 David also received the George and Louise Spindler Award for outstanding contributions to educational anthropology as a scholar and practitioner, and the Ethnographic Evaluation Award from the Council on Anthropology and Education.
 He received the President's Award from the Evaluation Research Society for contributions to ethnographic educational evaluation.
 He was also awarded the Washington Association of Practicing Anthropologists' Praxis Publication Award for translating knowledge into action.

 Gifted and Talented Education Research and Evaluation